 Structure of a Marine Corps Regiment

-NOTE: Field Artillery Units are not referred to as a Company; they are called a "Battery".
-As an example, E Btry 2Bn 11th MAR.
-You will know this is a Field Artillery Unit where "E" is the "Battery" rather than a company name.
+Note: Field Artillery Units are not referred to as a Company; they are called a "Battery".
+As an example, E Battery, 2 Battalion 11th Marines.
+You will know this as a field artillery unit where "E" is the "Battery" rather than a company name.

 Image info: Security Force Marines with 3rd Battalion, 7th Marine Regiment, Special Purpose Marine Air-Ground Task Force -- Crisis Response -- Central Command, conduct a live-fire table five range in Southwest Asia, September, 29, 2015.
 The range tested the Marines ability to move, shoot and communicate ensuring the units mission readiness.
 The SPMAGTF-CR-CC provides the Commander, U.S. Central Command with a wide array of crisis response and contingency options across the 20 countries in the Area of Operations.

 —Photo by Cpl Jonathan Boynes.